 The AMPOQRC is a multidisciplinary committee comprised of representatives from the Arkansas Department of Health, Department of Human Services, maternal and perinatal community stakeholders including representatives from participating delivering hospitals and the state's only freestanding pediatric specialty hospital.

-The AMPOQRC held virtual bi-monthly meetings in 2021, with four meetings during the 2021 reporting period.
-Due to workforce and committee participation turnover, there was a need for refocus of participants on the committee objectives.
+The AMPOQRC held virtual bi-monthly meetings in 2022, with five meetings during the 2022 reporting period.

-Key activities for 2021 include:
+Key activities for 2022 include: